Janet Reed

 Janet Reed (September 15, 1916 – February 28, 2000) was an American ballerina and ballet mistress.
 She danced with San Francisco Ballet from 1937 to 1941 as leading ballerina.

 Reed worked with Ballet Theatre from 1943 to 1947 and then with New York City Ballet from 1948 until she was made its ballet mistress in 1959, helping dancers to improve their technique.

 After retiring in 1964 to spend more time with her family, she taught danced and helped in founding Pacific Northwest Dance, where she worked as its first artistic director until 1976.

 Biography

 Reed was born in Tolo, Oregon, on September 15, 1916, and is the descent of pioneers from Oregon.
 Her father, Charles Lindsay Reed, was an amateur dancer and rancher, and her mother, Esther Smith Reed, was a beautician.

 She began studying dance with Eve Benson and Isadora Moldovan a few miles northwest in Medford, Oregon, as a girl.
 When in grade school, Reed moved to Portland, and received professional training mainly from Willam Christensen.

-After graduating from Lincoln High School in 1937, she joined one of Christensen's dancing groups in San Francisco in Northern California.
-Reed danced with the San Francisco Ballet as leading ballerina from 1937 to 1941, dancing Odette-Odile in its first full-length production of Swan Lake in 1940.
+After she graduated Lincoln High School in 1937, she joined one of Christensen's dancing groups in San Francisco in Northern California.
+Reed danced with the San Francisco Ballet as leading ballerina from 1937 to 1941, dancing Odette-Odile,[the hardest ballet role] in its first full-length production of Swan Lake in 1940.
 She toured the West and Midwestern United States, introducing ballets to new audiences.

 In 1942, Reed relocated to New York City because she was keen to learn repertoire and moves.
 She worked with choreographer Eugene Loring, who attracted her to New York City with a contract as Dance Players' principal dancer.
 The group disbanded not long after, and Reed performed with pickup groups and teaching dance in a studio above Apollo Theater in Harlem to earn money.

 She joined the Ballet Theatre in 1943, remaining with the company until 1947.
 Reed worked with choreographers Agnes de Mille, George Balanchine, Michael Kidd, and Antony Tudor, touring North America.
 She was cast as the Second Passerby in Jerome Robbins' maiden ballet Fancy Free in 1944.
 Reed danced in the premiere of Interplay in 1945, and appeared in Kidd and Tudor's On Stage the following year and then in Robbins' Broadway play Look Ma, I'm Dancing in 1948.